 6.3 The level and extent of the investigations will be proportionate to the seriousness of the complaint.

 6.4 Both the client and others involved in the complaint will be given the opportunity to provide their account of the situation and respond to points raised.

 6.5 The Complaints Handler will respond to the complainant promptly with any decision or proposed action.
 We will aim to do this within 10 working days of receiving the full details of the complaint from the client.
-If there is a delay she/he will write to the complainant to explain the reasons.
+If there is a delay the Complaints Handler will write to the complainant to explain the reasons.

 - re-state the details of the complaint;